Stats & Training

 Gyarados Weakness

 Evolved from Magikarp.
 Gyarados is the final form in this two-stage line.
-No compatible partners for breeding via two egg groups.
+A decent partner pool for breeding via two egg groups.
 Eggs are hatches fast.
 Attack grew the most through evolution (+115 over Magikarp), and Gyarados peaks at 540 total stats.
+View every chain in the Evolution Chart.

 How to Evolve